 Erica transferred here in Fall 2010 and ran on the ECU track and field team during her 3 years of undergraduate study here.
 She is now a volunteer assistant coach on the ECU track and field team and loves it.
 She also enjoys bowling, music, logic puzzles, and craft projects.

-Robert is a 1st year Biomechanics graduate student.
+Robert is a 2nd year Biomechanics graduate student.
 He graduated from ECU in 2013 with a bachelors degree in Athletic Training.
 His current thesis project will look at biomechanical differences between Crossfit competitors and Olympic weightlifters during the power clean.
-Robert returned to school in hopes of using the knowledge he will gain from these next two years to pursue a career in research and teaching.
+Robert returned to school in hopes of using the knowledge he will gain from these years at ECU to pursue a career in research and teaching.
 He enjoys watching hockey and soccer, and is a huge fan of Manchester United in what has started off as an abysmal season.

-Kayla is a 1st year Biomechanics graduate student from Fayetteville, NC.
-She recieved her undergraduate degree from ECU in 2014 with a degree in Kinesiology.
+Kayla is a 2nd year Biomechanics graduate student from Fayetteville, NC.
+She received her undergraduate degree from ECU in 2014 with a degree in Kinesiology.
 She is currently working on a study involving running and how speed affects overall load.
 She is a personal trainer and group fitness instructor.
 She enjoys running and watching NFL football.
 Go Broncos!

-Jeff Patterson grew up in a small town in Pennsylvania called Honey Brook, but received his B.S. in Kinesiology from Barrett, the Honors College at Arizona State University.
-He completed an honors thesis dealing with electromyography of various muscles during both stable and unstable conditions.
-He is a 1st year graduate student in the Biomechanics program, and is in the early stages of developing his thesis, however it will deal with the hamstrings and quadriceps and how these muscles affect loads on the Anterior Cruciate Ligament.
-Some of his interests include playing soccer and basketball, as well as watching the NBA.
+Jeff received his B.S. in Kinesiology from Barrett, the Honors College at Arizona State University.
+He completed an honors thesis while attending Barrett, investigating electromyography in various muscles during stable and unstable lifting conditions.
+He is a second year graduate student in the Biomechanics program, and is currently working with Alex Geronimo and Dr. Anthony Kulas on his thesis, which is investigating the relationship between the hamstrings to quadriceps strength ratio and loads on the anterior cruciate ligament during different tasks.

-Jessica is a 1st year Biomechanics graduate student.
+Jessica is a 2nd year Biomechanics graduate student.
 She is from Boston and completed her undergrad at Sacred Heart University.
-She is currently researching the fine art of skipping and would consider herself an above average phooseball player.
+She is currently researching the biomechanics of skipping and would consider herself an above average phooseball player.

 1993: Jeffrey P. Hill